DerGuteMoritz/axeml/README.md

 attributes or further arrays which are then made into child nodes by the same rules.

-The syntax can be described by the following rammar:
+The syntax can be described by the following grammar:

     node       ::= [<node-name>, (<node> | <attributes> | <content>) ...]
     node-name  ::= <Symbol>